Project Management Tools | Seven Ways To Make That “Silver Bullet” Work

 What went wrong?

 • Development lacked understanding of the technique.
 They used the “sound bite” description of “use past performance” to guide their implementation.
 A past performance based schedule already takes into account all the typical things, and many of the non-typical things, that go wrong.
-So once a problem was encountered, the schedule already took it into account.
-Development, not understanding this, used an existing habitual behavior – increase the schedule – that was no longer appropriate.
+So once a problem was encountered the schedule already took it into account.
+Development, not understanding this, used an existing habitual behavior — slip the schedule — that was no longer appropriate.

 Almost any good technique or project management tool will reap ample benefits, if successfully implemented.
 It just has to be implemented in the right way and for the right reasons.
 But you knew that.
-Here I supplied some examples of techniques that consistently worked in practice for me.
+Here I supplied some examples of techniques that consistently worked in practice for us.
 Good luck when implementing your “Silver Bullet.”

-Good day,
+2. Good day,

 As one of the consultant’s who come in to help with organizational improvement, I find your article remarkably true.
 When a large initiative is getting put into place, I actually tell the client (and usually leading up to that timeframe) about all of these issues.
 Making sure that everyone knows that we aren’t going to be like the theoretically perfect implementation of any process, technical, or collaboration tool.
 Instead, we must find the places where the tool is effective and appropriate along with an eye on bigger picture.
 Instead of just telling the client about these areas they should be aware of, including about a consultant’s role, I will pass along your article since I find that it covers the bases fairly well.
 Thank you!